aganesan94/python3-workout/14-functions.md

 * Function use def keyword and are use to modularize code and reuse code.
 * Variables declared inside function are declared inside the function.
+* Variables with global scope and local scope are placed differently in memory.
+* Arguments are passed by reference.

 ```python
 def printme():